VDIGPKU/OpenAD/readme.md

 ## Licenses

-Unless specifically labeled otherwise, these code and OpenAD dataset files are provided to You under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (“[CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)”), with the additional terms included herein.
+Unless specifically labeled otherwise, this toolkit code and OpenAD dataset files are provided to You under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (“[CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)”), with the additional terms included herein.
 When You download or use the Datasets from the Website or elsewhere, you are agreeing to comply with the terms of CC BY-NC-SA 4.0, and also agreeing to the Dataset Terms.
-Where these Dataset Terms conflict with the terms of CC BY-NC-SA 4.0, these Dataset Terms shall prevail.
-We reiterate once again that this dataset is used only for non-commercial purposes such as academic research, teaching, or scientific publications.
+This toolkit code and OpenAD dataset files are used only for non-commercial purposes such as academic research, teaching, or scientific publications.
-We prohibit you from using the dataset or any derivative works for commercial purposes, such as selling data or using it for commercial gain.
+For business cooperation, please contact wyt@pku.edu.cn.